 You will be following the above instructions for the Yoda shirt, as well, but there are a few more steps so I felt it deserved it’s own section!
 Don’t worry, it is still very easy!

-In Design Space, open THIS FILE.
+In Design Space, find the file.
 This file is sized for a kids’ medium (8/10) shirt, so you may need to adjust this size if you’re making an adult shirt.
 Just select all the layers together (use control and your right sidebar in Design Space), and resize by dragging the corners or adjusting the measurements manually in the top menu bar.

 For this design, I used: